History of Haryana: Vedic period

-After ousting the Huns, king Harshavardhana established his capital at Thanesar near Kurukshetra in the 7th century CE.
-After his death, the kingdom of his clansmen, the Pratiharas ruled over a vast region for quite a while from Harsha's adopted capital Kannauj.
-The region remained strategically important for the rulers of North India even though Thanesar was no more as central as Kannauj.
-Prithviraj Chauhan established forts at Taraori and Hansi in the 12th century.

-Raja Hasan Khan Mewati, the Khanzada Rajput ruler of Mewat until 1527.

 Sultanate period

 Muhammad Ghori conquered Haryana after the Second Battle of Tarain.
 Following his death, the Delhi Sultanate was established that ruled much of India for several centuries.
 The earliest reference to 'Hariana' occurs in a Sanskrit inscription dated 1328 AD kept in Delhi Museum, which refers to this region as The heaven on earth, indicating that it was fertile and relatively peaceful at that time.
 Firuz Shah Tughlaq established a fort at Hisar in 1354 to further fortify the region, and also constructed canals or rajwahas as they were referred to in the Indo-Persian historical texts.

 The Khanzadas of Mewat were a ruling dynasty of Muslim Rajputs, who traced their lineage to Raja Sonpar Pal, a Yaduvanshi Rajput who converted to Islam during the Delhi Sultanate.
 The Khanzadas were granted the Lordship of Mewat by Firuz Shah Tughlaq in 1372.
 Raja Nahar Khan, formerly known as Raja Sonpar Pal, proclaimed the title of Wali-e-Mewat, solidifying a hereditary polity that endured until 1527.